Rates, Payments & Policies

 There doesn’t need to be something “wrong” with you for us to work together.
 Likewise, there is nobody who is “too broken” to benefit from acupuncture, herbal medicine, and East Asian medical theory.

-Biomedicine generally seeks to return “ill” bodies to a set point of health, a “before” state of integrity.
-In this way, it is concerned with diagnosis and controlled outcomes.
-It deals primarily with morphological issues: if the chief complaint can be captured in a lab, imaging, or exam, there are treatment options.
+Biomedicine deals primarily with morphological issues: if the chief complaint can be captured in a lab, imaging, or exam, it can be diagnosed, and there are treatment options.
 This medicine saves lives, and I’m intensely grateful for it’s ability to respond to extensive systemic or deep local damage.

 In contrast, EAM organizes around patterns and change.
 It emerges from a physiological and philosophical view that mind and body are inextricably related expressions of being adapting to our constantly changing natural world.
 As such it deals primarily with functional attunement.